uvarc/rc-website/content/post/2023-december-maintenance.md

 ### Modules

 1. Toolchains have been consolidated to the following:
-    - GCC: `gcc/12.2.0`, `gompi/12.2.0_4.1.4`, `goolf/12.2.0_4.1.4`
+    - GCC: `gcc/12.2.0`, `goolf/12.2.0_4.1.4`
     - Intel: `intel/2023.1`, `intel/18.0` (for legacy software)
     - NVIDIA: `nvhpc/23.3`
     - Clang: `clang/15.0.7`

 2. There are many module version upgrades and deprecation of older versions.
-Please run `module spider NAME/VERSION` for modules of interest to check the available versions and the corresponding load command.
+Please run `module spider NAME/VERSION` to check the available versions and the corresponding load command.
 Contact us [here](https://www.rc.virginia.edu/form/support-request/) if you need a different version.
 Only the most important changes are listed below:

 {{< table title="Replacements" class="table table-striped" >}}
 |Name       |Default version|Other versions|Removed|